owsley-io/gatsby-source-reverb/README.md

   <img alt="gatsby-source-reverb" src="./logo.png" />
 </p>

-Source plugin for pulling shop listings into Gatsby from [Reverb].
+Source plugin for integrating [Reverb] into the Gatsby framework.

+## Listings

+* Fetches shop listings, and exposes them as nodes in the GraphQL interface of Gatsby
+* Creates FileNodes for each listing's `photo` property

+## Brand Assets

+* Creates FileNodes for each asset provided on https://reverb.com/page/reverb-brand-assets

 # Install
 ```